-When Not to Trade Forex
+When Not to Trade XAUUSD

 There are 3 categories of news; yellow, orange and red, each category having a different impact.
-High impact fundamental news can really move the prices, sometimes causing a spike in both directions, before moving towards one direction.
+High impact fundamental news can really move the xauusd prices, sometimes causing a spike in both directions, before moving towards one direction.
 These are high risk times where a lot of people get stopped out.

-However, it is not just the announcements themselves that can affect the market.
-The sentiments and predictions of what the numbers will be can cause the prices to move in anticipation.
+However, it is not just the announcements themselves that can affect the gold market.
+The sentiments and predictions of what the numbers will be can cause the xauusd prices to move in anticipation.
 It is therefore not a good idea to trade during news hours.

 Market closing times- NY closing

 Do not transact during Holidays.
-This is because the Banks are closed and therefore less participants in the forex market.
+This is because the Banks are closed and therefore less participants in the gold market.
 If banks close for a holiday then the volume of transactions carried out is greatly reduced.
 This can lead to low volatility.

 Holidays like Christmas and new year traders should not trade on these days and should take time off during this week of Christmas up to new year, date 2 when banks resume their operations.
 An Economic Calendar will include a schedule of bank holidays and traders can keep updated: Example of a Financial Economic Calendar.